Poetry Projects 2008 to date

 At Torbay Libraries Angie also led a small team which developed a poetry prize cup competition for teenagers.
 This brought external partners together to fund a cup, prizes, outreach workshops, banners and made arrangements for the prize to be awarded at the Torbay Poetry Festival.

 In 2014 Angie was the lead facilitator on creating a Poetry for Pleasure group for her home town of Dawlish.
 Through a grant by Artswave Devon a series of meetings took place with ‘guest’ poets.
 An evening with Matt Harvey was also arranged in Dawlish Library in February 2015.

 As part of the Dawlish Arts Festival 2015 Angie organised a poetry workshop, a poetry trail (including an audio version), a poetry and cake afternoon and a poetry on the beach event!!
 The poetry trail included over 50 venues and involved a competition where winners had their poems on display.

 Angie has organised a poetry walk as part of the first Dawlish Walking Festival and led on working with Dawlish Arts Festival 2016 on poetry events.
 This included a poetry trail competition for 2016, a DIY poetry tent and poetry tree as well as organising a workshop.
-Now in its third year the Dawlish Poetry Trail and other events in Arts Festival week are being planned. she is also leading a poetry walk in the Dawlish Walking Festival 2017.
+For the third year the Dawlish Poetry Trail and other events in Arts Festival week were organised and attracted poets both local and from wider afield!
+Angie lead a poetry walk in the Dawlish Walking Festival 2016 and 2017.